hosein-zareii/console-3d/README.md

-# 3D on the console
+# 3D in the console

 It is just for fun. :joystick: